-Comprehensive dental care is when a dentist provides a full range of dental health services for diagnosis, treatment, follow-up, and rehabilitation of a patients smile.
+Comprehensive dental care is when a dentist provides a full range of oral health services for diagnosis, treatment, follow-up, and rehabilitation of a patients smile.
 This will include thinking about not only a person’s smile as a singular item.
-It will include a person’s functional health as well as facial esthetics.
+It will include a person’s functional oral health as well as facial esthetics.

 “We believe in a comprehensive dental care approach to restorative and cosmetic dentistry, that fully integrates health, comfort, and beauty.” – Marielaina Perrone DDS

 The human body acts as a complex group of systems and never acts in isolation.
 In comprehensive dental care, it is very similar in how we look at the patient and their smile.
 The teeth may be the focus of our smiles but they do not work in isolation either.
 In comprehensive care, we look at the soft tissues as well as the hard tissues to create a treatment plan that is personalized for your oral health.

 This can and will include the TMJ joint, the muscles of the face, and how the teeth fit together (also called occlusion).
 Often times, a deeper dental examination will reveal issues with the occlusion or over active muscles.
 This can show as uneven wear of the teeth which can be due to genetic issues or stress.
 A comprehensive dental care examination will reveal these deeper functional flaws that can affect the cosmetics of your otherwise healthy smile.
 A top priority in any comprehensive care is to focus on dental needs in a bigger picture.

 A well trained dentist with comprehensive care experience will know to look beyond the issue at hand and ask why did that happen?
 If we examine the smile in a comprehensive dental care way of looking at things, we realize a tooth extraction is not a singular event.
 Once that tooth is removed, there will be changes to our occlusion as well as our esthetics.
 A well planned treatment plan will be needed to give your smile the boost it deserves.